jerozerbib/STI_Project/docs/old_README.md

 ## Use case

 ### Linux OS

+You have to install `php-sqlite3` in order to have the database access.

 If you are running a Linux OS, you might want to try first to run the linux.sh script

 ```bash